|Birth: ||Aug. 7, 1906|

 She belonged to the "Business and Professional Women's Club".
 Late in life Barbara took up golf and won a local tournament.
 She also played and won curling matches.

-Once she could no longer stand all day, Barbara became a "correspondence school teacher".
+Once she could no longer stand all day at school, Barbara became a "correspondence school teacher".
 Students in remote areas received their lessons by mail from Barbara and then submitted their homework to her for grading.

-She retired to Victoria, BC for the beautiful weather.
+Barbara retired to Victoria, BC for the beautiful weather.
+She played Bridge and had "Master Points".

 Harold Shove (1863 - 1918)